-By editing an ad from a past presidential campaign-in this instance, the 1968 Nixon ad "Convention"-students will gain a richer understanding of how political commercials persuade voters.
+By editing an ad from a past presidential campaign-in this instance, the 2008 Obama ad "Fundamentals"-students will gain a richer understanding of how political commercials persuade voters.
 In the process, they will develop their ability to evaluate a campaign ad's effectiveness.
-Students will also have the opportunity to create a new ad using still images and audio.
+Students will also have the opportunity to create a new ad using video, audio, and images.